berges01/Utopia-Capstone/LoRaWAN Documentation/Setup.md

 NOTE: After you have setup chirpstack ensure that your device is communicating on the same channel as you gateway or you may only have one way traffic.

-NOTE: If using the same device model in multiple locations, the devEUI, will be the same, the appKey should be unique when setting it up in Arduino and the Chirpstack server.
+NOTE: If using the same device model in multiple locations, the devEUI must be unique, and the APPkey should be the same when setting it up in Arduino and the Chirpstack server.